ThahasinaShaik12/StudentManagementSystem/README.md

 # StudentManagementSystem
-This is a simple Student Management System
+This is a simple Student Management System web application using python git